 4. Ethical Responsibility

 As your board strives to improve CSR strategies, a powerful board portal platform like OnBoard can help digitize operations (less waste) and streamline board meetings, leaving you with more time to discuss what matters.
-Robust features like minutes builder, engagement analytics, and agenda time management drive board intelligence and collaboration.
+The cloud-first platform allows boards to create and store an ESG policy, which is accessible to members no matter their location.
+Robust features like Minutes Builder, Engagement Analytics, and Agenda Time Management drive board intelligence and collaboration.

 About The Author

 - Josh Palmer serves as OnBoard's Head of Content.
 An experienced content creator, his previous roles have spanned numerous industries including B2C and B2B home improvement, healthcare, and software-as-a-service (SaaS).
 An Indianapolis native and graduate of Indiana University, Palmer currently resides in Fishers, Ind.

 - Board Management Software2023.09.12What is a Nondisclosure Agreement?
 (Overview, Definition, and Examples)

 - Board Management Software2023.09.085 Best ESG Funds in Australia

 - Board Management Software2023.09.075 Best ESG Certifications in Australia